maziac/number-plotter/README.md

 # Acknowledgements

-This extension makes heavy use of the "[Chart.js](https://www.chartjs.org)" library.
+This extension makes heavy use of the "[chart.js](https://www.chartjs.org)", the "[chartjs-plugin-zoom](https://github.com/chartjs/chartjs-plugin-zoom)" and the "[hammer.js](https://github.com/hammerjs/hammer.js/tree/master/)" libraries.
 Many thanks to the authors.